-A maximum of 40 points can be awarded in this category for each bed space a household lacks to resolve overcrowding meet the Association's occupancy standard (maximum award is 30) applicants with regular weekly overnight access to children (n.b. these applicants are not awarded points for 'each bed space lacking' 10 -flat rate Applicants sharing facilities or amenities with another household kitchen bathroom WC Livingroom (please note that sharing points will not be awarded to single applicants still to leave home for permanent accommodation for the first time) 5 5 5 5 D. Unsatisfactory housing conditions A maximum of 40 points can be awarded under this category.
-This is a broad category and covers forms of housing need that arise because the current accommodation is unsatisfactory and/or living in it is causing difficulties.
-Health needs Current home is not suitable for health reasons (please note that priority is NOT based on the health condition itself but whether a move would alleviate or substantially improve the health problems experienced).
-Points will be awarded to applicants as follows applicant or household member has mobility problems and is unable to continue to live in their current home and it is not practical to adapt 40 15 applicant or household member has a chronic health condition or disability that is severely affected by their current accommodation (and in the case of accessibility issues, adaptations are not possible) applicants have a chronic health condition or disability that is moderately affected by their current accommodation (and in the case of accessibility issues, adaptations are not possible 10 social /welfare issues 20 applicant is providing long term care/foster care and the current property is not suitable a family that have to live apart because current accommodation is unsuitable to allow them to live together (only awarded to couples or single parents with full time access with children) a household with children under 16 who live in a flat or maisonette with a communal close 5 (for each child)
+A maximum of 40 • for each bed space a household lacks to resolve overcrowding meet the Association's 10 points can be occupancy standard (maximum award is 30) awarded in this • applicants with regular weekly overnight access to children (n.b. these applicants are not 10 -flat category awarded points for 'each bed space lacking' rate Applicants sharing facilities or amenities with another household - kitchen 5 bathroom 5 • WC 5 Livingroom 5 (please note that sharing points will not be awarded to single applicants still to leave home for permanent accommodation for the first time) D. Unsatisfactory This is a broad category and covers forms of housing need that arise because the current housing conditions accommodation is unsatisfactory and/or living in it is causing difficulties.
+A maximum of 40 points can be awarded Health needs under this category.
+Current home is not suitable for health reasons (please note that priority is NOT based on the health condition itself but whether a move would alleviate or substantially improve the health problems experienced).
+Points will be awarded to applicants as follows • applicant or household member has mobility problems and is unable to continue to live in 40 their current home and it is not practical to adapt • applicant or household member has a chronic health condition or disability that is severely affected by their current accommodation (and in the case of accessibility issues, adaptations are not possible) 15 applicants have a chronic health condition or disability that is moderately affected by their current accommodation (and in the case of accessibility issues, adaptations are not possible 10 social /welfare issues • applicant is providing long term care/foster care and the current property is not suitable 20 a family that have to live apart because current accommodation is unsuitable to allow them to live together (only awarded to couples or single parents with full time access with children) a household with children under 16 who live in a flat or maisonette with a communal close 20 5 (for each child)

-2. Making the best Description Points

-use of stock

-a maximum of 40 points can be awarded in this category Under occupation: points awarded to tenants of housing association or council properties in the rural Stirling Council area (and to tenants of Forth HA and Ochil View HA) for each bedroom surplus to requirements (max 40) points only awarded if moving to a smaller house) 60
+2. Making the best use of stock Description Points a maximum of 40 points can be awarded in this category 10 Under occupation: points awarded to tenants of housing association or council properties in the rural Stirling Council area (and to tenants of Forth HA and Ochil View HA) for each bedroom surplus to requirements (max 40) points only awarded if moving to a smaller house) 60 11 2:1 tenancies: points awarded if two council or housing association tenants within the rural Stirling Council area want to move in together and intend giving up their existing tenancies (awarded only to the applicant with the higher priority) 20

-20

-11 2:1 tenancies: points awarded if two council or housing association tenants within the rural Stirling Council area want to move in together and intend giving up their existing tenancies (awarded only to the applicant with the higher priority) 20 12 Adapted properties: points awarded where applicant is a social housing tenant within the rural Stirling Council area and is releasing an adapted property which they or their household does not require.
+12 12 Adapted properties: points awarded where applicant is a social housing tenant within the rural Stirling Council area and is releasing an adapted property which they or their household does not require.